wesleyduff/boilerplate-angular/README.md

 Get started quick with angularJS.

 	- clone repository into your local folder
-	- install NPM modules (details below), if you do not already have them installed globally.
+	- install NPM modules (details below), if you do not already have them installed globally
+		- install npm modules by envoking npm install.
 	- run tests to prove everything is working
 		- $ grunt test
 	- run gulp to package everything up for production.